armadaproject/armada/docs/user.md

 If `kubernetes.impersonateUsers` is turned on, Armada will create pods in kubernetes impersonating owner of the job.
 This will enforce Kubernetes permissions and limit access to namespaces.

+##### Resource Limits

+Queues can also have a resource limit which is particularly useful if your installation has irregular usage, with busy and quiet periods.

+It will prevent a user submitting lots of long running jobs in a quiet period and holding all the resource in your entire installation.

+The limit will restrict them to a given percentage of all available resource over all clusters.

+Using armadactl it'll look like:
+`armadactl create queue test --resourceLimits cpu=0.3,memory=0.2`

+Which means the queue at maximum can only ever be using 30% of the total cpu and 20% of the memory available over all clusters.

 #### Considerations when setting up Queues

 So now you know what Queues are and what they can do.
 We'll briefly cover what to consider when setting them up.